 As a result, the culture within the companies suffers and competitiveness decreases.
 The business ceases to use all the opportunities that it could use.
-In addition, the problem of the growth of one department, the number of tasks of which depends on other departments, is a very complex topic.
-We’ll talk about this someday 😉
+In addition, the problem of the growth of one department, the number of tasks that depends on other departments, is a very complex topic.
+We'll talk about this someday ;)

 What is DevOps

-After we faced these problems, we came to a simple solution: let’s hire expensive specialists who will automate routine tasks, and with the help of all sorts of cultural pieces we will arrange a dialogue of people who support the product, with those who provide it.
-And on this point we are close to understand what is DevOps.
+After we faced these problems, we came to a simple solution: let's hire expensive specialists who will automate routine tasks, and with the help of all sorts of cultural pieces we will arrange a dialogue of people who support the product, with those who provide it.
+And on this point, we are close to understanding what is DevOps.